Blaadam/GenGamesV1/ReadMe.txt

 Go to view then other windows then select data source
 - Select add new data source
-- Select add new data source will not be available if you are still on the readme
+-> Select add new data source will not be available if you are still on the readme -> If it doesn't show the table names in the Object tab, clean and rebuild the solution.

+You should be able to identigy your tables, place a tick in the boxes and click click finish you have added, Orders, Customers, Categories, Products and Users

 **************************************

 - In add views, add a new window and call it
 - AddCategoryWindow
+- Develop the front end

+- Add in views, add a new window call it
+- AddCustomerWindow
+- Develop the front end

+On the MainWindow, we need to develop the panel elements to this software.
+- OIn the back end of the main window, develop the panel code.
+- Front end and ensure the the panel is referenced